-Similar data also indicate that central obesity may be associated with increased risk of cancer of the colon and rectum, breast cancer in women, prostate cancer in men, and cancer of the oesophagus.
+Similar data also indicate that central obesity may be associated with increased risk of cancer of the colon and rectum, breast cancer in women, prostate cancer in men, and cancer of the esophagus.

 The mechanisms behind central obesity are complicated.
 Why do some individuals accumulate fat within the abdominal cavity while others don’t?

 Age and gender clearly play a role.
 Young individuals are more likely to store excess fat under their skin (subcutaneous fat) than around the organs of the abdominal cavity.

 The ratio of visceral to subcutaneous abdominal fat tends to increase with age.
 Furthermore, women tend to have much higher proportion of subcutaneous than visceral fat compared with men of same age.

 Men are much more likely to accumulate fat in the upper body, whereas women often accumulate fat in the lower parts of the body, on the hips and thighs.

 Sex hormones appear to play a role.
 Men with low testosterone levels tend to have more central obesity than those with normal levels.
 Estrogen treatment of female-to-male transsexuals appears to increase subcutaneous fat depots in all areas.